javascript-tutorial/en.javascript.info/2-ui/3-event-details/4-mouse-drag-and-drop/article.md

 ## Correct positioning

-In the examples above the ball is always centered under the pointer:
+In the examples above the ball is always moved so, that it's center is under the pointer:

 ```js
 ball.style.left = pageX - ball.offsetWidth / 2 + 'px';